 ART STUDIO- helping with photography projects, matting and framing, cleaning old windows, organizing the studio.

-WEBSITE/SOCIAL MEDIA- Currently in need of a graphic designer for labels on medicinal products.
-Photography website re-design.
+WEBSITE/SOCIAL MEDIA- Currently in need of photography website re-design and building.
 If someone was a great writer I would love help with weekly blog posts.
+Data/office organization.

 I offer a couple different options for housing.